-Below you will find information about our university’s admission requirements, policies, and supports that will help you ‘take your future further’.
+In this section you will find information about our University’s admission requirements, policies and supports that will help you “take your future further”.

-To find out about our university’s requirements for entrance into each academic program, please visit UOIT Admissions.
+To find out about our University’s requirements for entrance into each academic program, please visit the UOIT admission website.

 Aboriginal Learner Policy

-Our university’s recruiters form part of the Aboriginal Post-Secondary Information Program (APSIP), a collection of Indigenous recruiters from Ontario and Quebec colleges and universities.
-They’ll have the most up-to-date information about applying to your university as an Indigenous learner.
-The APSIP website includes information on events, resources for students, and contact information for the recruiters.
+In addition, our University’s recruiters form part of the Aboriginal Post-Secondary Information Program (APSIP), a collection of Indigenous recruiters from Ontario and Quebec colleges and universities.
+They’ll have the most up-to-date information about applying to your University as an Indigenous learner.
+Read more about APSIP.

-If you are transferring to our university from another university or college, UOIT.ca provides helpful information on transfer policies and supports.
-You can also check your eligibility for course transfers through the Ontario Council on Articulation and Transfer (ONCAT) website which provides information on credit transfers in Ontario.
+If you are transferring to our University from another university or college, UOIT’s website provides helpful information on transfer policies and supports.
+You can also check your eligibility for course transfers through the Ontario Council on Articulation and Transfer (ONCAT), an organization that provides information on credit transfers in Ontario.